Featured

 That is a legitimate policy choice.
 But it also means the City’s baseline capacity is smaller than what many residents assume when they hear full-time.

-Winter break: City Hall closes for most of the stretch between Christmas and New Year’s
+Winter break: City Hall closes for most of the stretch before Christmas and New Year’s

 The City’s posted administrative holiday schedule lists a December Winter Holiday Closure from Friday December 19 through Friday, January 2, 2026, with City Hall reopening Monday, January 5, 2026.